 - Only large nonprofits can afford to manage risk.
-Although the clients of our consulting practice tend to be large nonprofits, many small and midsized agencies evolve their risk management capacities, too.
-Smaller clients use our cloud applications, sign up for AFFILIATE membership, or purchase recorded webinars.
-In our view, all nonprofits manage risk to some extent.
+Although the clients of our consulting practice tend to be large nonprofits, many small and mid-sized agencies evolve their risk management capacities, too.
+Organizations of all sizes and missions use our web applications and participate in our Affiliate Membership to enjoy free access to more than 125 recorded educational webinars.
 The key is to figure out where you are today, and what your long-term vision and goals are for your risk management function.
 If you want to grow and evolve, we can help.

 Untruths about Risk Managers

 Over the years we have heard a lot of unfair and untrue statements about the role of risk manager.
 Three of the most common untruths are described below.

 - Risk managers are professional wet blankets.
 A workshop attendee once told me that the nickname for his nonprofit’s risk manager was “Director of No.” Many people fear that risk managers are “dream crushers” who predictably repeat phrases such as “No, we can’t do that!” or “That’s out of the question!”
 A savvy, effective risk manager should be a go-to resource who helps peers figure out how to protect vital assets while bringing new programs online.

 - A good risk manager predicts the future.
 Expecting your risk manager or risk champion to be a fortune teller will lead to unhappy results.
 We’ve yet to meet a risk manager skilled at predicting the future.
 The job of the risk manager isn’t to predict the future; he or she should help the leadership team anticipate a variety of outcomes and plan accordingly.